 Book 12.
 Roy McWeeny (Università di Pisa): Quantum mechanics of many-particle systems: atoms, molecules and more.
-Draft Chapters 1, 2, 3, 4 and 5.
+Draft version of the complete book.
 A4 format (Corrective and formative feedback welcome!
-Recent most update November 11, 2012.)
+Recent most update May 10, 2014.)

 Book 13: Jordi Villà i Freixa (Universitat Pompeu Fabra, Barcelona): Computer modelling of life processes (tentative title)

 Occasional publication (not part of the above series)

 Roy McWeeny (Università di Pisa): Tensor Techniques in Physicsa concise introduction.
 A4 format (While related to some of the content discussed in the Basic Books in Science series, this occasional publication is not meant for the faint of heart.
 It was written with another audience in mind and intended to be part of a larger effort that was never completed.
 Yet it may serve some of our more advanced readers.
 Added June 20, 2011.)